Planet Hollywood International stock certificate 2001

-Neat collectible with nice company logo in black and white (uncommon).
+Nice collectible with the company's simplified logo in color (upgraded from the previous year where it was black and white).
 Issued and not cancelled.
-Dated 2000.
+Dated 2001.

 Planet Hollywood International, Inc. is a theme restaurant inspired by the popular portrayal of Hollywood.
 It was launched in New York on October 22, 1991, with the backing of Hollywood stars Sylvester Stallone, Bruce Willis, Demi Moore, and Arnold Schwarzenegger.
 Further celebrity endorsement included actress Whoopi Goldberg, actor Don Johnson and his then-wife Melanie Griffith, the late director John Hughes, comedienne Roseanne Barr, and actors Tom Arnold, Wesley Snipes, and Danny Glover.